 3 tests evenly distributed over the Term (Electricity, Lighting, Sound: 3x10%) 30%

-Lighting labs for the 2nd quarter production

-Class participation

-Term Work and Tests 70%
+Term Work and Tests

-Final Exam

 TOTAL 100%

 POLICY ON LATE ASSIGNMENTS:

 All project work and papers must be submitted on time.
 Late assignments will NOT be accepted and will be graded as zero unless prior arrangements have been made with the instructor.